starnma1/Randomised-Control-Trial-Effect-of-Caffeine-vs-Placebo-on-Grip-strength/README.md

 This study contributes to the growing body of literature examining the ergogenic effects of caffeine on neuromuscular performance, with a specific focus on isometric strength output in small muscle groups.

+For study protocol, SOPs, SAP or report please email: mateusz.starnawski2(at).gmail.com